 October is National Breast Cancer Awareness month.
 It’s a time to celebrate survivors and join the fight against breast cancer.
-While I normally don’t get too personal in this space, today I’m going to get real.
+While I normally don’t get too personal in this space, I’m going to get real today.
 I felt it was important to share my story with you to help raise awareness.

-When I woke up on the morning of Christmas Eve last year, I had a foggy memory of waking up in the middle of the night and feeling a lump on my breast.
-I was going to wait to call my doctor until after the holiday, but something nagged me to at least leave a message if the office was closed.
-Coincidentally, not only was the office open, but they had a cancellation and I was able to get an appointment.
+When I woke up on Christmas Eve’s morning last year, I had a foggy memory of waking up in the middle of the night and feeling a lump on my breast.
+I wanted to wait to call my doctor until after the holiday, but something nagged me to at least leave a message if the office was closed.
+Coincidentally, the office was open, and they had a cancellation, and I was able to get an appointment.

-I was reeling in shock – I eat healthy, have always worked out, and my only vices are a few glasses of wine.
+I was reeling in shock – I eat healthily, have always worked out, and my only vices are a few glasses of wine.
 Was my life to end at a young age like my mother-in-law and sister-in-law?
-The thought of all the possible future events I was going to miss put me into action mode and I immediately made an appointment for the following Monday with the breast cancer surgeon.
+The thought of all the possible future events I would miss put me into action mode, and I immediately made an appointment for the following Monday with the breast cancer surgeon.

 It turns out that I have the best luck for having bad luck.
-My diagnosis was stage 1.
+My diagnosis was in stage 1.
 I was meant to find that lump.
-I had surgery at the end of January, then eight weeks of radiation starting in March and finally, hormone therapy for the next five years.
-I am a survivor and cancer free!
+At the end of January, I had surgery, then eight weeks of radiation starting in March, and finally, hormone therapy for the next five years.
+I am a survivor and cancer-free!

 And that’s my point.
 Hiding from the possibility of having cancer will not make it go away.
-Schedule your annual mammogram, do your self breast exams monthly and most important of all, trust your gut if you think something is not quite right.
+It’s breast cancer awareness month but your health should be a priority every month.
+Schedule your annual mammogram, do your self-breast exams monthly, and, most important of all, trust your gut if you think something is not quite right.